sblantipodi/glow_worm_luciferin/README.md

 ## Pre-build boards support
 Luciferin supports pre-build board like the [QuinLED-Dig-Uno](https://quinled.info/pre-assembled-quinled-dig-uno/).
-NOTE: QuinLED-Dig-Uno must be used with Glow Worm FULL Firmware because it can't be connected to your PC via USB.

 ## Luciferin Web Interface
 Glow Worm Luciferin FULL firmware exposes a `Web Interface` to control your lights from your browser without the needs of the Firefly Luciferin PC client.